-Exemption 2: the aggregate value of the newly issued stock options is under ¥100 million
+Exemption 2: the aggregate value of the newly issued stock options is under ¥100 million be included in determining whether the aggregate value of the newly issued stock options has reached the ¥100 million threshold.

 Companies are exempted from the registration and prospectus requirement when the sum of the offer price and exercise price of the newly issued stock options is below ¥100 million.